Skip to main content

 The full rule set lives at Anything integration rules if you want to read it yourself.

-4. Lock down the key
+4. Lock down your API Key

 Need help?